 “Content marketing” and “content strategy” get confused all the time, quite understandably.
 They are connected, but they are different.
 We’re not going to dwell on content strategy too much in this guide – it can get a little technical.
 But think about it like this: content strategy is all about content management and content governance.

 Content strategists often audit content and evaluate what needs updating, removing, or creating.
 Content strategists often think a great deal about user experience and information architecture (put simply: how will people find the content).
 Content strategists concern themselves with how the content will be looked after, especially when dealing with a large website with lots of people involved.

 Small businesses do need to think about these things but it’s typically on a much smaller scale.
 So, we will bring up content strategy concepts where it is relevant, but this guide is about helping you use content marketing to drive more revenue not about turning you into a content strategist.

 Content marketing trends

 Content marketing is trendy.
 But just how trendy?
 Small caveat, all of the following stats came from a UK survey conducted by the Content Marketing Institute in 2018.
 All of the respondents are marketers, not small business owners (or those who work for small businesses).
 However, that doesn’t mean that these trends don’t apply to you.
-Also, if you’re looking for current tactical trends, we’ve written about the ‘four content marketing trends you can’t ignore in 2019’.
+Also, if you’re looking for current tactical trends, we’ve written about the ‘four content marketing trends you can’t ignore’.

 - 86% of respondents say their organisation uses content marketing